Strategies for Long Term Forex Trading

 200 day SMA is frequently used in conjunction with other indicators like 50-day SMA.
 When one line crosses the other, it is usually considered as a sign of trend change.

-So essentially this long term strategy for Forex trading works like this: Traders can look for currency pairs where according to moving average indicators, there is a clear trend and open positions to capitalize on that.
+So essentially this long term strategy for Forex trading works like this: Traders can look for currency pairs where, according to moving average indicators, there is a clear trend and open positions to capitalize on that.
+It's important to note that moving averages are best for trading trends, and they fail to provide reliable signals when markets are ranging.

 Reducing or Avoiding Rollover Charges